Photo: Martin Falbisoner / Wikimedia Commons

 Price: €150–500/night | Location: Importanne, Babin Kuk

-Importanne is Dubrovnik’s finest beach resort — the multiple pools, the private beach, and the resort infrastructure (multiple restaurants, tennis, spa) that the Old Town hotels cannot provide.
+Importanne is Dubrovnik’s top beach resort — multiple pools, a private beach, and resort infrastructure (multiple restaurants, tennis, spa) that the Old Town hotels cannot provide.
 The 15-minute bus ride to the Old Town is the appropriate trade for the resort amenities and beach access.

 Hotel Kompas — Classic Lapad